Self-consistent modelling and qualitative comparison of mildly relativistic runaway electron dynamics with a closed flux surface formation model during tokamak startup: Qualitative comparison of DYON-RE in KSTAR ohmic startup

 Figures \ref{fig:plz_26031} and \ref{fig:plz_27340} show that the self-consistent DYON-RE well reproduces evolutions of the plasma current, electron density, D$_\alpha$ lines, C $III$ line.
 The timing of D$_\alpha$ peaks are initially close with the measurement at R=$1.8 \ m$.
 As plasmas become limited to the inboard wall, rise in DYON successfully captures that in the measurement at R=$1.3 \ m$.
-In n$_e$ comparison, we redefine the electron density by dividing the total number of electrons to the KSTAR standard volume with the major radius R$_0 = \ 1.8 \ m$, and minor radius a=$0.5 \ m$.
+When $t\leq 0.25 \, s$ in KSTAR, a reliable magnetic equilibrium is unavailable.
+To compare the electron density, it is necessary either to convert the line-integrated density measured by the interferometer into a line-averaged form, or to express the simulated density in an equivalently averaged form.
+In n$_e$ comparison, we adopt the latter approach and redefine the electron density by dividing the total number of electrons to the KSTAR standard volume with the major radius R$_0 = \ 1.8 \ m$, and minor radius a=$0.5 \ m$.

 In either RE rich ($\#$26031) or RE scarce ($\#$27340) discharges, DYON-RE predicts a significant fraction of initial runaway current attributed to the confinement of runaway seeds inside a local closed flux surface, as demonstrated in Figs. \ref{fig:re_26031} and \ref{fig:re_27340}.
 Indeed, the maximum of $I_{RE}$ is about $24 \ kA$ for $\#$26031 and $16 \ kA$ for $\#$27340, respectively.
 Meanwhile, only in $\#$26031, does carbon impurity influx drive the strong primary generation during early rampup \cite{Lee2023NF} due to its lower density.
 Note that our model self-consistently gives rise to the mildly relativistic correction in the runaway current so the characteristic runaway velocity is far less than 1, i.e. $\beta \ll 1$ whenever the seed production is strong enough.